Regular Expressions

 # Count how many errors occurred

-grep -c 'error' application.log
+grep -c 'ERROR' application.log

 # Displays just the number of matching lines